balderdashy/sails-docs/reference/Blueprints.md

 ### Description
 Responds with a JSON object representing the newly created instance.
 If a validation error occurred, a JSON response with the invalid attributes and a `400` status code will be returned instead.

-Additionally, a `create` event will be published to all listening sockets.
+Additionally, a `create` event will be published to all listening sockets (see the docs for [.watch()](https://github.com/balderdashy/sails-docs/blob/master/reference/ModelMethods.md#watchrequest) for more info).

 This is equivalent to running `Pony.publishCreate( theNewlyCreatedPony.toJSON() )` in a custom controller.

-If the request is sent using socket.io, the requesting socket will ALSO be subscribed to "updates"+"destroys" on the newly created model instance returned (instance room).
+If the request is sent via a socket, the requesting socket will ALSO be subscribed to "updates"+"destroys" on the newly created model instance returned (instance room).

 This is equivalent to running `Pony.subscribe(req.socket, theNewlyCreatedPony)` in a custom controller.